-Common injuries treated by Massage Therapists
+Common Injuries Treated by Massage Therapists

-By Jess Johns
+By Jess Johns, Massage Therapist

 Remedial massage therapy is a manual, hands on healthcare treatment that focuses on treating musculoskeletal imbalances, injuries and pain.
 However, remedial massage therapy can work, in conjunction with other modalities, to assist in many health care conditions.
 Our remedial massage therapists are skilled in a variety of techniques to assist the following common complaints or injuries!
 Here's an extended look at some of the most common issues that our massage therapists treat: